 Work Towards Community Reading Goals

-Gamification features combined with the ease of setting up custom reading challenges for schools encourages greater participation.
-The school or district can offer a group incentive, such as a party or field trip if the community reading goal is reached.
-By doing so, you create a culture with readers encouraging other readers to participate, increasing the number of young people within the district who are reading.
-Overall, it’s important to invest the time in developing this culture of reading, and Beanstack helps support and accelerate the process.
+Gamification features and the ease of setting up custom reading challenges for schools encourage greater participation.
+If the community reading goal is reached, the whole school or district can offer a group incentive, such as a party or field trip.
+By doing so, you create a culture with readers that encourages other readers to participate, increasing the number of young people within the district who are reading.
+Overall, investing the time in developing this culture of reading is important, and Beanstack helps support and accelerate the process.

 Encourage Healthy Reading Habits